-Top Credit Cards To Use In Europe
+Top Credit Cards For Travel In Europe

 That's why the right travel credit card is one of the most important items that you can bring on your trip.
 Not only can it help you save money, it can also provide a more comfortable travel experience.

 Here are four of the top credit cards to consider signing up for before your next trip to Europe:

-Chase Sapphire Preferred®
+Chase Sapphire Preferred

-Chase Sapphire Preferred® offers double points on all travel and dining expenses.
+Chase Sapphire Preferred offers a rewards program fit for those who travel and dine out regularly.
 Each point can be redeemed for 1.25 cents worth of travel through the Chase Ultimate Rewards program.

-There is a $95 annual fee for this card that's waived the first year, and no foreign transaction fees.
+There is a $95 annual fee for this card and no foreign transaction fees.
 Usually, the sign-up bonus is worth hundreds of dollars in free travel.

 For example, you and a guest receive access to the airport lounges of the American Airlines Admiral's Club and the Priority Pass Select network, which has extensive locations in European airports.

 This card also features a $250 annual Air Travel credit that you can apply towards airline tickets, baggage fees, and in-flight purchases, as well as receiving a statement credit, up to $100 every 5 years, as reimbursement for your application fee for Global Entry or TSA Pre Check.

 Citi ThankYou points can be redeemed for travel reservations, gift cards, and merchandise, or transferred to airline miles or hotel points.
 There is a $450 annual fee for this card and no foreign transaction fees.

-Discover it® Miles
+Discover it Miles

 With this card, you earn 1.5 points per dollar spent on all purchases, with no limits on the amount of rewards you can earn and no expiration date.

 Choosing a credit card for European travel